ondemandenv/ondemandenv.github.io/articles/strategic-partitioning-k-d-trees-ddd-event-sourcing.md

 🚨 **The Punchline:**
 > "They optimized the ride and destroyed the passenger."

+#### 🧬 **The DDD Connection: Coupling as System Architecture**

+This bus analogy perfectly maps to Domain-Driven Design's fundamental coupling principle:

+- **Within a human body** (bounded context): All parts are **tightly coupled** and work as a coherent vertical whole
+- **Between human bodies** (bounded contexts): They are **loosely coupled** and operate independently

+The tragedy of DevOps fragmentation is that it **inverts this natural coupling**:
+- It **loosely couples** what should be tightly coupled (frontend ↔ backend ↔ database within a business domain)
+- It **tightly couples** what should be loosely coupled (forcing all domains through shared infrastructure pipelines)

+**This is why drawing boundaries between loosely coupled contexts minimizes complexity** — you preserve the natural tight coupling within business domains while eliminating artificial tight coupling between them.

+**The Domain Expertise Parallel:** Just as a human body requires **intense cohesion inside** and **specialized domain knowledge** (doctors who understand how all the organs work together), each bounded context requires domain experts who understand the intricate business relationships within that vertical slice.

+When you fragment along technical layers, you destroy this domain expertise ownership - no one understands how the business logic flows vertically through frontend → backend → database.
+Instead of domain experts, you get technical specialists who know their layer in isolation.

 #### ⚠️ The Root Problem

 > DevOps didn't reduce complexity — it **moved it**.